fay-x-shen/MyResume/README.md

 I work on the operation and business strategies related to supply chains, trying to figure out the optimal rules that minize costs of firms.
 To apply the strategies, I frequently use convex optimization and dynamic programming to develop efficient algorithms.
 I am also interested in multiple areas such as information system, artificial intelligence, robotics, etc.

+I may post some blogs when I am soooo boring.
+They shall be found [here](./blogs.md).

 ## Work Experience
 #### School of Management, University of Science and Technology of China